 CREAT: Census Research Exploration and Analysis Tool

-Papers Containing Keywords(s): 'employment unemployment'
+Papers Containing Keywords(s): 'labor markets'

 The following papers contain search terms that you selected.
 From the papers listed below, you can navigate to the PDF, the profile page for that working paper, or see all the working papers written by an author.
 You can also explore tags, keywords, and authors that occur frequently within these papers.